Chymyst/chymyst-core/README.md

 [![Build Status](https://travis-ci.org/winitzki/joinrun-scala.svg?branch=master)](https://travis-ci.org/winitzki/joinrun-scala)

 # `JoinRun` - a new implementation of Join Calculus in Scala
-Join Calculus (JC) is a micro-framework for purely functional concurrency.
+Join Calculus (JC) is a paradigm for purely functional concurrency.
+It has the same expressive power as CSP ( [Communicating Sequential Processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes) ) or [the Actor model](https://en.wikipedia.org/wiki/Actor_model).

+`JoinRun` embeds Join Calculus as a domain-specific language in Scala.
-The code of `JoinRun` is inspired by previous implementations by Jiansen He (https://github.com/Jiansen/ScalaJoin, 2011) and Philipp Haller (http://lampwww.epfl.ch/~phaller/joins/index.html, 2008).
+The code of `JoinRun` is based on previous implementations by Jiansen He (https://github.com/Jiansen/ScalaJoin, 2011) and Philipp Haller (http://lampwww.epfl.ch/~phaller/joins/index.html, 2008), as well as on my earlier prototypes in [Objective-C/iOS](https://github.com/winitzki/CocoaJoin) and [Java/Android](https://github.com/winitzki/AndroJoin).

-The current implementation of `JoinRun` is tested under Oracle JDK 8 with Scala 2.11.8 and 2.12.0.
+The current implementation of `JoinRun` is tested under Oracle JDK 8 with Scala 2.11 and 2.12.
-It also works with Scala 2.10 (except Akka support) and with OpenJDK 7 (except for the new `LocalDateTime` functions and some performance issues).
+It also works with Scala 2.10 and with OpenJDK 7 (except for the new `LocalDateTime` functions and some performance issues).

 # Overview of join calculus

 If you are new to Join Calculus, begin with this [tutorial introduction to `JoinRun`](doc/join_calculus_joinrun_tutorial.md).
+(Do not read the [Wikipedia page on Join Calculus](https://en.wikipedia.org/wiki/Join-calculus) , it will only confuse you.)

 I gave a presentation on `JoinRun` at [Scala by the Bay 2016](https://scalaebythebay2016.sched.org/event/7iU2/concurrent-join-calculus-in-scala).
 See the [talk video](https://www.youtube.com/watch?v=jawyHGjUfBU) and these [talk slides revised for the current version of `JoinRun`](https://github.com/winitzki/talks/raw/master/join_calculus/join_calculus_2016_revised.pdf).

 There is some [technical documentation for `JoinRun` library](doc/joinrun.md).

-## Join Calculus vs. "Actors"
+## Comparison: Join Calculus vs. Actor model

-Join calculus (JC) is similar in some aspects to the well-known “actors” framework (e.g. Akka).
+Join calculus (JC) is similar in some aspects to the well-known “actor model” framework (e.g. Akka).

 JC has these features that are similar to actors: